 “We the undersigned do mutually agree on this the tenth day of April 1872 to unite in forming a congregation of the Church of Christ at Arrow Rock, Saline County, Missouri.”

-Dr. Sappington Museum
+Dr. John Sappington Memorial Museum